Did you know? The average business that moves to Florida saves over $12,500 in taxes per year.

 Before taking the "penny wise and pound foolish" approach of foreign entity registration or spending countless hours and exorbitant legal fees (and possibly taxes) on a merger or merger-gone-wrong to move your company to Florida, ensure you understand your options.

-Comparison of Three Approaches
+Comparison of Four Approaches

 Need to Continue Paying & Filing Registration Renewals in Former State